Mudassir2111/Mrk-Demo/README.md

 # Mrk-Demo
-this is a github demo class
+this is a demo github class.